 With tough restrictions on the local media in Zimbabwe, South African newspapers have picked up some market share there.
-Sunday Times began distributing a Zimbabwe edition.
+Recently, the Sunday Times began distributing a Zimbabwe edition.
 But commission head Godfrey Majonga has warned that foreign newspapers “with typically Zimbabwe content and targeted at the Zimbabwe readership” must also be licensed.

 Zanu-PF has stalled on media reforms since the formation of the country’s coalition government.
 But a government official told the M&G this week that pressure from a team tasked by President Jacob Zuma to achieve full implementation of the unity deal played a part in pushing Mugabe towards greater media freedom.

 Pressure is now building for the licensing of independent broadcasters.

 NewsDay, which has been running “dummies” in Ncube’s Zimbabwean weeklies, The Standard and the Zimbabwe Independent, already has a fully staffed newsroom and a printing press.
 The paper told advertisers on Thursday that it would start publishing on Monday.

 With restrictions lifted, the question now is whether all five dailies can survive in an economy still struggling towards recovery, and whether they can quickly claw back market share from the state-owned Herald, which has enjoyed a seven-year monopoly.

 Before it was banned in 2003 for refusing to register under restrictive media laws, the Daily News had cut The Herald‘s circulation down to 20 000 from more than 100 000.